kevinveenbirkenbach/cymais/roles/cmp-docker-proxy/README.md

   Brings up containers, networks, and volumes via the `docker-compose` role.

 - **Reverse Proxy**
-  Uses the `srv-web-proxy-domain` role to expose your application under a custom domain and port.
+  Uses the `srv-proxy-6-6-domain` role to expose your application under a custom domain and port.